prisma/prisma1/docs/1.6/01-Quickstart/02-Fullstack/01-React/01-Apollo.md

 ## Step 3: Deploy the Prisma database service

 Before you can start the server, you first need to make sure your Prisma database service is available.
-You can do so by deploying it with the `prisma deploy` command.
+You can do so by deploying it with the `prisma1 deploy` command.

 In this case, you'll deploy the Prisma database service to the **free development cluster** of Prisma Cloud.
 Note that this cluster is not intended for production use, but rather for development and demo purposes.